FINNGEN/autoreporting/README.md

 #### A more detailed description of the script:
 __Input__:
-gws_fpath: a FINNGEN summary statistic that is gzipped and tabixed.
+gws_fpath: a FinnGen summary statistic that is gzipped and tabixed.
 ld_panel_path (optional): a plink .bed file that is used to calculate linkage disequilibrium for the variants.
 __Output__:
 fetch_out: a .tsv-file, with one genome-wide significant variant per row.
 The variants can optionally be grouped into possible signals, based on either width around group variants or width and linkage disequilibrium between variants.